Fatal Flaws in the Modern Pre-Wrath Rapture Position

 Clearly if these multitudes of saints are murdered in the first half of the Tribulation it is not a time of peace.
 Under the Antichrist there will be initially a period of peace as he consolidates his power under the guise of bringing peace, however, this is a political peace only and believers will be experiencing great precaution from the Antichrist and his government.
 We see this trend today in that the modern politically correct liberals have an agenda of seeking to remove any mention of Jesus Christ, God or Christianity from society.
 The news media and most of Christianity remain almost silent in the face of this clear persecution of Christians.

 This intense persecution of believers follows the coming of the pale horse rider to earth.
 The deaths of these Tribulation saints are the result of the actions of the rider of the Pale horse who brings death and hell on the earth.
 This is a picture of events after the Tribulation, during the Seal Judgments, and begins when the Antichrist and his evil forces are persecuting and killing believers on the earth.
 It must be noted the passage states all these have been slain and are crying to the Lord for judgment to come on the Antichrist and those that serve him.
 Absolutely, nothing in this passage can even remotely be understood as referring to believers in the current Church Age who will be raptured before the Tribulation begins.
 Revelation 6:9-11 is referring to saints who have believed after the Tribulation has begun.
 These saints are not part of the current dispensation of the Church Age.
 These are Jews and Gentiles who believed on Jesus Christ after the Rapture and every one in this group were killed for their testimony for Christ.
-All believers in this present dispensation have not been killed for their testimony of Jesus Christ.
+Note, that all believers in this present dispensation have not been killed for their testimony of Jesus Christ.
 Clearly, this is a different group of believers and not those of the present Church Age.
-First if these are all the raptured saints of God, of this age, it would require that all those who are raptured must be slain and martyred.
+First, if these are all the raptured saints of God, of this age, it would require that all those who are raptured must be slain and martyred.
 Of course this is not the case.
-Second it does not explain what happens to believers who have died in Christ Jesus.
-Once again the Pre-Wrath heresy is refuted by the word of God.
+Second , it does not explain what happens to believers who have died in Christ Jesus during this dispensation Once again the Pre-Wrath heresy is refuted by the word of God.

 Another point revealed in this passage and overlooked or ignored by the Pre-Wrath position is that all these saints, both in heaven and on the earth are seen as one group.
 A part of the group is shown as having been slain and are in heaven.
 The other part of the group is still on earth and waiting to join the slain saints in heaven, by experiencing their eventual deaths as well at the hands of the Antichrist.
-Thus is reveal another flaw in the Pre-Wrath view.
+Thus, is revealed another flaw in the Pre-Wrath view.
 It has part of believers raptured and part awaiting for the rapture?
 These cannot be Church Age saints.
 1 Thessalonians 4:17 as all believers, both dead and alive raptured and taken to meet the Lord in the air at the same time.
 Nothing in the New Testament suggests a partial rapture of some believers and others are left behind.
 Throughout history many believers have been persecuted and killed for their testimony for Christ.
 But most believers in this dispensation have died naturally and were not martyred.
 This passage says that every one of this group of saints were martyred for their testimony for the word of God.
-This plainly is not a reference to the Rapture of believers of the Church Age, but rather to those who believed and were saved in the seven year Tribulation.
+This plainly is not a reference to the Rapture of believers of the Church Age, but rather to those who believed and were saved in the seven-year Tribulation.

 When Christ opens the sixth seal there comes a great earthquake on the earth, the sun turns black and the moon to red as blood.
 Accompanying this catastrophic event is the stars in heaven raining down on the earth.
 God says the heavens will be rolled up as a scroll and every mountain and island moved out of it presence location.
 This begs a simple question?
 How does this fit into the Pre-wrath idea that the Seal Judgments are the "wrath of men?!"
 The scope of this judgment precludes that any man, even the Antichrist from having the power over the earth, sun, moon and stars.
 This is plainly the work of God in bringing His judgment on the earth and sinful men.
 This is Almighty God unleashing His omnipotence power over nature and the elements.
 Revelation 6:17 completely dispels any validity to the Pre-wrath view stating: "For the great day of his wrath is come; and who shall be able to stand?"
 The "great day of his wrath is come," clearly is referring to the events that just were previously described.
 The word "to come" means "as appeared, accompanied, entered or be set."
 After experiencing these six seal judgments people on earth will be terrified, and thus the answer to the rhetorical question "who will be able to stand," is no man could stand against God's wrath which has just been revealed.